Laragear/WebAuthn/README.md

 * Credentials can be blacklisted (enabled/disabled).
 * Public Keys are encrypted in the database automatically, using the application key.

-If you discover any security related issues, please email darkghosthunter@gmail.com instead of using the issue tracker.
+If you discover any security-related issues, please email darkghosthunter@gmail.com instead of using the issue tracker.

 ## License